skydoves/ColorPickerPreference/README.md

 ```

 #### save and restore
-If you want to save selector's position or get selected color in the past, you should setPreferenceName to ColorPickerView. <br>
+If you want to save selector's position and get selected color in the past, you should set ColorPicker's <br>
+Preference name using __setPreferenceName__ method.

 ```java
 colorPickerView.setPreferenceName("MyColorPickerView");
 ```

 And you should save data when you want. <br>
-Then selector's position will be restored when be created ColorPickerView.
+Then selector's position will be restored when ColorPickerView is created.
 ```java
 @Override
 protected void onDestroy() {